acrolinx/acrolinx-coding-guidance/topics/configuration.md

 ## Authentication

 By default the authentication takes place in the Sidebar.
-The Sidebar will open a browser page for sign-in.
+The Sidebar will open a browser page for sign-in, if required.
+If users are already authenticated in some CMS context, ideally the Acrolinx single sign-on (SSO) is used.
+See: 4 and 5.
 Different possible configurations can be done with the Sidebar and Acrolinx Platform:

 1. The build-in **Acrolinx authentication** is used with an embedded user database.